Testing for >1000 conditions using your DNA

 Is NIPT covered by the NHS?

 Please note that delays can occur during public holidays in both the UK and the US.
 If your results indicate that follow-up testing is needed for your partner, we’ll act quickly to keep everything moving smoothly.
-Our priority is to get you the answers you need without unnecessary delays — so you can make confident, informed decisions for your pregnancy.
+Our priority is to get you the answers you need without unnecessary delays, so you can make confident, informed decisions for your pregnancy.

 When can I take the NIPT and is it safe?

-You can take the NIPT from 10 weeks into your pregnancy.
+You can take the NIPT from 9 weeks into your pregnancy.
 Before booking your test with Jeen, we ask you to send us a recent pregnancy scan, such as a dating or viability scan, so our team of specialists can confirm you’re eligible to proceed.

-Yes, NIPT is completely safe for both you and your baby.
+NIPT is completely safe for both you and your baby.
 It’s a non-invasive blood test that only requires a small sample from your arm, and there is no physical contact with the baby.
 This means there is no risk of miscarriage or harm to the pregnancy, unlike some invasive procedures.

 How accurate is NIPT?

-Do I need genetic counselling before NIPT?
+Do I need midwife counselling before NIPT?

 What happens if my NIPT result is high risk?